PKFireBarry/portfoilio-nextjs/README.md

 ## My current portfoilio made with nextjs + tailwindcss

-I am a highly skilled front-end engineer, specializing in the development of modern, dynamic, and user-friendly web applications.
 One of my recent projects showcases my expertise in the latest web development technologies and frameworks, including Next.js, Tailwind, Framer Motion, Typewriter.js, React, and Hero Icons.

 In this project, I utilized Next.js to create a fast and efficient platform with server-side rendering capabilities, ensuring smooth and seamless navigation for users.
 Tailwind was used to provide a clean and modern interface that is both visually appealing and intuitive to use.
 I also utilized Framer Motion to bring the platform to life with smooth animations and interactive elements, adding a touch of dynamism and interactivity to the user experience.